jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users-k8s.md

 Important messages will be sent ONLY using the mailing list.

 ## 1) Introduction
-The ReCaS JupyterHub provides Jupyter Lab instances for the ReCaS users.
-JupyterLabs are open-source web applications that allows you to create and share documents that contain live code, equations, visualisations and narrative text.
+The ReCaS JupyterHub provides JupyterLab instances for ReCaS users.
+JupyterLabs are open-source web applications that allow you to create and share documents that contain live code, equations, visualisations, and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modelling, data visualisation, machine learning, and much more.

-Jupyter Lab served through this service can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.
+JupyterLab instances served through this service can access your files and directories stored in the ReCaS-Bari storage (based on the GPFS distributed file system) and use high-performance GPUs to speed up the execution of your application.

-Only registered users can access to this service.
-In the request section you can find information how to request the service.
+Only registered users can access this service.
+In the request section, you can find information on how to request the service.

 ## 2) Access to the service

-The ReCaS JupyterHub service provides JupyterLab instance with or without GPU Hardware Accelerators depending on if you are enabled to used them or not.
+The ReCaS JupyterHub service provides JupyterLab instances with or without GPU Hardware Accelerators, depending on whether you are authorized to use them.

-To access to the ReCaS JupyterHub service use the link [https://hub.recas.ba.infn.it](https://hub.recas.ba.infn.it)
+To access the ReCaS JupyterHub service, use the link [https://hub.recas.ba.infn.it](https://hub.recas.ba.infn.it)

 !!! note
-    Maybe you need to "Clear cookies and site data"
+    You may need to "Clear cookies and site data".

-Users willing to use a JupyterLab instances with GPU, will be provided only a Virtual GPU.
+Users authorized to use a JupyterLab instance with a GPU will only be provided with a Virtual GPU.

-Those interested to used a whole GPU, must provide a STRONG motivation.
+Those interested in using a whole GPU must provide a STRONG motivation.

 Once you have clicked on the link, the authentication page will be shown:

 ![jupyterhub-1-login](images/jupyterhub-1-login.png)

-Here you should insert your personal username and password, created during the registration phase.
+Here you should enter your personal username and password, created during the registration phase.

 ## 3) Configuration section